 The ReadMe Slack App allows you to receive project notifications in your Slack workspace.
-This integration currently supports notifications for:
+This integration currently supports real-time notifications for:

 - Suggested Edits: when someone suggests new edits to your project.

 - Discussions/Support Forums: when someone asks a question in your project's Discussion Forums.

 To connect your ReadMe project to your Slack workspace, go to the Integrations section in the ReadMe dashboard (Configuration > Integrations), and click the Add to Slack button: